 Electronic Stability and Protection

 Garmin ESP™ (Electronic Stability and Protection) is a feature of the Garmin G1000 NXi that gives you assistance when you are hand-flying your airplane.
-By utilizing the autopilot servos, Garmin ESP™ helps to prevent loss of control during flight by giving a gentle correction to the yoke when it detects excessive roll or pitch.
+Garmin ESP™ helps to prevent loss of control during flight by giving a gentle correction to the yoke when it detects excessive roll or pitch by utilizing the autopilot servos.
 Garmin ESP™ also provides coupled go-around capabilities and under-speed protection (USP).

 One of the most popular options of the Garmin G1000 NXi is Garmin’s exclusive SVT™ synthetic vision technology.
 Garmin’s SVT™ is like having a picture-perfect view even in the most difficult IFR or VFR conditions.
 Having this feature gives you a 3D view of the PFD of the landscape and terrain.
 It also shows obstacles, datalink weather and/or onboard radar overlays, flight plan routes, airports, traffic targets, SafeTaxi diagrams, and more.

 In addition, utilizing the U.S. obstacles database, the G1000 NXi displays color-coded terrain alerting when you encounter proximity conflicts.
 The system comes with Class-B Terrain Awareness and Warning System (TAWS) or, depending on the type of airplane, an optional Class-A TAWS for extra safety.